tbm/homepage/content/debian/kirkwood/qnap/ts-219/deinstall.md

 <%= render "adsense-wideskyscaper-right" %>
 <% end %>

-<h1>Restoring the original QNAP firmware</h1>
+<h1>Restoring the original QNAP firmware or re-installing Debian</h1>

-If you want to restore the original QNAP firmware on your HS-210, TS-21x or TS-22x device for some reason, you can follow the instructions below.
+If you want to restore the original QNAP firmware or re-install Debian on your HS-210, TS-21x or TS-22x device for some reason, you can follow the instructions below.
 Please note that this will only work if your Debian system is still working.
-If your Debian system is broken but the machine itself works, you can use the <a href = "../recovery/">recovery mode</a> to restore the QNAP firmware.
+If your Debian system is broken but the machine itself works, you can use the <a href = "../recovery/">recovery mode</a> to restore the QNAP firmware or re-install Debian.

+<h2>Restoring the original QNAP firmware</h2>

 There are two steps to restore the original QNAP firmware.
 First, you have to put the backup of the flash partitions from the QNAP firmware you made